Cryptocurrency is bringing tons of innovation to the world.

-Coinbase is a good gateway into cryptocurrency, especially if it is your first time buying and you are new.
+Coinbase is a good gateway into cryptocurrency, especially if it is your first time buying.

 The interface is very clean, making it easy to make your first purchase of bitcoin, litecoin or ethereum.

 Since most cryptocurrencies must be purchased with Bitcoin, Coinbase is a good entry point whether you want Bitcoin or any other cryptocurrency.

 The fees for buying with a credit card are 3.99%, while the fees for buying with bank transfer are about 1.49%.